burrisk/burrisk.github.io/research.md

 title: Research
 ---

-I have broad research interests in statistics and data analysis.
+I have broad research interests in statistics and data analysis, particularly in baseball applications.
 Below are some research projects that I am currently working on.

-### Exact Adaptive Confidence Intervals for Areal Spatial Data
-When analyzing spatial data, a key feature is that measurements at one location are often more similar to measurements taken at a nearby location than those from a location farther away.
-Constructing confidence intervals using data only in a particular area can be inefficient, since doing so fails to take the information from nearby areas into account.
-However, credible intervals derived from Bayesian hierarchical spatial models based on prior information do not get guaranteed coverage for each location.
-In my work, I'm developing methodology for constructing confidence intervals for the areal means of continuous random variables, potentially extending the approach to count data.

-### Sensorimotor Assessments of Professional Baseball Players
+## Statistical Methodology

+#### Adaptive procedures for multiple testing and post-selection inference
+Science is currently facing a replication crisis, in which many scientific findings cannot be replicated in follow-up studies.
+I think that much of this problem is due to the improper use of statistical methods in determining statistical significance, since models are often selected after analyzing the data.
+Multiple testing procedures and post-selection inference provide a way forward for researchers who want to prevent false positives, while still letting the model be determined by the data.

+#### Exact adaptive confidence intervals for small area inference
+In sample surveys, researchers are often interested in estimating an area mean or total.
+However, traditional confidence interval methods can be too imprecise when the sample size is large.
+I'm working on developing a framework to adaptively construct confidence intervals with constant coverage, borrowing information across areas and/or time periods.

+## Baseball
+#### Sensorimotor assessments of professional baseball players
-One project that I am working on involves identifying the relationship between sensorimotor ability (as measured by a proprietary Nike assessment battery) and on-field performance in professional baseball.
-This presents some unique modeling challenges, since player comparison is tricky between multiple professional baseball leagues
+One project that I am working on involves identifying the relationship between sensorimotor ability (as measured by a proprietary Nike assessment battery) and on-field performance in professional baseball, in collaboration with researchers in the department of Psychiatry at Duke.
+You can find the paper, published in Nature Scientific Reports [here](https://www.nature.com/articles/s41598-017-18565-7).
+The study has been featured outlets such as [FanGraphs](https://www.fangraphs.com/blogs/neuroscience-can-project-batting-lines-now/) and [US News](https://health.usnews.com/health-care/articles/2018-01-17/for-baseball-scouts-another-tool-for-spotting-talent).
+I will be presenting this work at the [2018 MIT Sloan Sports Analytics Conference](http://www.sloansportsconference.com/).

-### Bayesian Exploitative Strategies in Imperfect Information Games
-After repeated interactions with an adversary, an agent (Hero) can often infer the strategy of an opponent (Villain) based on observing prior action.
-If Villain does not play an equilibrium strategy, Hero can sometimes deviate from the equilibrium to play a nemesis strategy that improves payoffs.
-Through adversarial modeling and Bayesian inference, I'm developing an approach for Hero to exploit Villain's tendencies, incorporating uncertainty both the model and Villain's hidden information.

-### Edit-Imputation of Continuous Microdata
-Large, cross-sectional business surveys are often riddled with missing and/or erroneous values.
-I've worked on extending methodology to simultaneously flag erroneous values and impute them, when the imputed values are necessarily constrained to a polytope.

-### Baseball Hackathons
-I love the game of baseball and how it lends itself to insightful data collection and analysis.
-This past year, I won the 2017 TruMedia Hackathon, which was judged by 13 baseball executives.
-My winning submission can be found [here](https://github.com/burrisk/TruMedia2017/blob/master/Write-Ups/Hackathon_Burris.pdf)
+#### Quantifying fatigue in MLB relievers
+As relief pitcher usage has become a hot topic in recent years, making optimal bullpen decision has become increasingly important.
+I [develop a framework](files/relief_fatigue) borrowed from toxicology to predict velocity loss as a result of a pitcher's recent appearances.

+#### A context-dependent metric for batter plate discipline
+Although a lot of factors go into a batter's decision of whether to swing, the best publicly available metrics for plate discipline only use a binary indicator for whether the pitch was inside the strike zone to judge a batter's plate discipline.
+I believe that we can do much better by looking at the context of the pitch to determine the relative advantage of swinging.